 Here is a summary of the federal rules about discharge from a nursing home.

-Justice in Aging has published a toolkit to help families fight improper evictions from nursing homes.
+Justice in Aging has published resources and a toolkit to help families fight improper evictions from nursing homes and other issues.
 Scroll about halfway down the page to access the toolkit.

 The “improvement standard” can no longer be cited as a reason to discontinue Medicare payment for therapies or other skilled services, as this fact sheet from Center for Medicare Advocacy sheet explains.